Top 6 fundamentals of Cloud-based Application Security Testing

 Why is Application Security Testing critical?

-The need to ensure that the application is secure and the data that it holds doesn’t get leaked is getting much more critical.
-As per the statistics from 2016 and 2017, Cybersecurity threats are on the rise, which is dwindling the confidence of enterprises to venture in the consumer market.
-Application security activities bring in software, hardware, and procedures to safeguard applications from any potentials threats in the digital space.
+The need to ensure that the application is secure and the data it holds doesn’t get leaked is getting much more critical.
+As per the statistics from 2016 and 2017, cybersecurity threats are on the rise, dwindling enterprises’ confidence in venturing into the consumer market.
+Application security activities bring in software, hardware, and procedures to safeguard applications from potential digital threats.

-Application Security Testing is gaining a lot of significance in the recent years.
+Application Security Testing has gained much significance in recent years.
 Traditionally, it was an aspect that could get missed in the software design, but today, there is no scope for that.
-Today, applications are more accessible over networks, which make them vulnerable to cyber threats.
-There is need for a robust application security strategy and mechanism that minimizes the possibility of attacks and makes the application much more resilient.
+Today, applications are more accessible over networks, which makes them vulnerable to cyber threats.
+A robust application security strategy and mechanism are needed to minimize the possibility of attacks and make the application much more resilient.

-The key objective is to stop any malware from accessing, stealing or manipulating any sensitive data.
+The key objective is to stop malware from accessing, stealing, or manipulating sensitive data.

 In the current scenario, there is a probability that all the active enterprise applications are hosted on the Cloud.
-This poses another set of challenges in Security Testing of enterprise applications – Right from ensuring accessibility of the application – to exploring its scalability across various features.
-Cloud-based Application Security Testing induces a different perspective.
+This poses another set of challenges in Security Testing of enterprise applications – From ensuring accessibility to exploring its scalability across various features.
+Fundamentals of cloud-based application security testing induce a different perspective.
 It explores the feasibility of hosting the security testing tools on the Cloud for testing the applications on the Cloud.

-It is not a new, but a relatively fresh process for conducting application security testing.
+It is not a new process but a relatively fresh one for conducting application security testing.
 With this process, the applications are tested by hosting the solutions or tools on the Cloud.
-This is contrary to the traditional application security testing pattern, where you need on-premise tools and infrastructure.
-Enterprises moved to Cloud-based testing patterns to make the process much more scalable, faster, and even cost-effective.
+This contradicts the traditional application security testing pattern, which requires on-premise tools and infrastructure.
+Enterprises moved to cloud-based testing patterns to make the process more scalable, faster, and cost-effective.

-Likewise, the focus is shifting from just ensuring security of the applications to accelerating the testing process.
-Cloud-based application security testing has been considered to solve many such queries, and make security testing much more flawless and hassle-free.
+Likewise, the focus is shifting from ensuring the applications’ security to accelerating the testing process.
+Cloud-based application security testing has been considered to solve many such queries and make security testing much more flawless and hassle-free.
 While we say so, we are trying to estimate the key essentials that your Cloud-based security testing strategy must consider.

 Key factors to consider for Cloud-based Application Security Testing strategy

 Cloud-based testing has its own set of challenges.
-To name a few; building distributed computing capabilities, standardizing processes, ensuring security of the applications, and many more challenges related to accessibility of the Cloud at any point.
+To name a few, building distributed computing capabilities, standardizing processes, ensuring the security of the applications, and many more challenges related to the accessibility of the Cloud at any point.
 Hence, any Cloud-based testing activity needs to have set fundamentals.

 These fundamentals must be especially considered while selecting and implementing a solution/tool for Cloud-based Security Testing.
-These basics will help you to further develop your strategy and make it much more result-oriented.
+These basics will help you develop your strategy further and make it more result-oriented.

 Look at Speed

 What could be the main reason for any strategy change?
 One of the key objectives would be to bring speed and accelerate the testing process.
-Cloud-based application testing must help scan the software faster for any potential errors and reduce the turnaround time.
-There should be capabilities within your solution to run parallel scans even from distributed locations.
+Cloud-based application testing must help scan the software faster for potential errors and reduce the turnaround time.
+Your solution should have the capabilities to run parallel scans even from distributed locations.

-This would be much more applicable in an Agile and DevOps set-up, where teams could be co-located.
-This will bring speed to the testing activity and also efficiency in the process, resulting in faster development and testing cycles.
+This would apply more in an Agile and DevOps set-up, where teams could be co-located.
+This will bring speed to the testing activity and efficiency, resulting in faster development and testing cycles.

 Need Scalability

 Your testing activity should bring scalability to the testing process.
-This clearly implies that the solution that you implement must be scalable and must expand as organizations grow and need better configurations and updates.
-If scalability becomes an issue, it can impede the testing activity and create issues in terms of speed, accuracy, and efficiency.
+This clearly implies that the solution you implement must be scalable and expand as organizations grow and need better configurations and updates.
+If scalability becomes an issue, it can impede the testing activity and create issues regarding speed, accuracy, and efficiency.

 Ensure Accessibility

-In an Agile set-up global teams are co-located and all the teams work around the clock to deliver on the application.
-Hence, the solution/tool has to be available online across the browser at any point of time.
+In an Agile set-up, global teams are co-located, and all the teams work around the clock to deliver on the application.
+Hence, the solution/tool must be available online across the browser at any time.
 It must also provide a centralized dashboard that offers features for collaborating seamlessly in the security testing process.

 Bring Cost-effectiveness

-All the global businesses need cost-efficiency to keep launching fresh propositions for the customers.
+All global businesses need cost-efficiency to keep launching fresh customer propositions.
 This aspect of ensuring cost-effectiveness goes down to every level of application development.
-Any tool/solution applied for security testing must bring higher RoI and pull down the testing costs.
+Any tool/solution applied for security testing must bring higher RoI and reduce testing costs.

-Rapid scanning of the devices and parallel execution of tests will certainly bring down the testing efforts and also the costs.
-Ultimately, with the tool, any number of iterations must not incur higher costs.
+Rapid scanning of the devices and parallel execution of tests will bring down the testing efforts and costs.
+Ultimately, no number of iterations must incur higher costs with the tool.

 Monitor Quality outcome